Snow travel: a good skill to add to your pack

 Beware of following an old set of footsteps across a snowy slope.
 These may be very icy, especially on a cold morning.
 If you are proficient kicking steps you are much more likely to find a better route or travel more safely across pre-existing steps.

-Getting technical: crampons, ice axes and rope teams
+Getting technical: crampons and ice axes

 While ski poles or hiking poles may help you maintain balance while kicking steps across a slope, an ice axe is superior for helping you self-arrest if you fall.
 Self-arresting with ski poles is possible, but it is much more difficult and you will slide further than if you are using an ice ax.